seal-queensu/seal-queensu.github.io/README.md

 **N column (Topics) *Necessary***: Input the Topics of your publication.

-**O column (Topics)**: Input your PDF filename here (do not input the type name .pdf) and put it under the `./publications/presentation` direction.
+**O column (Presentation)**: Input your PDF filename here (do not input the type name .pdf) and put it under the `./publications/presentation` direction.
 If not leave it blank or the URL for the related website.

 ## Venue Update:
 You can add new venues with abbreviations in the file, `Venue.csv`, whose direction is `./publications/Venue.csv`.